AnastasiiaYaM/HospitalAppointmentAPI/README.md

 ```
   204 No Content: if the record was found and deleted successfully
   [{
-    "message": "Doctor account with ID {patient_id} has been deleted successfully"
+    "message": "Patient account with ID {patient_id} has been deleted successfully"
   }]

   400 Bad Request: if the patient_id parameter is invalid.